 I was asked by the Wallaceburg Museum to help restore this with my husband Lance Cross.
 Panel by panel we restored it.
 It took approximately three weeks.
 It’s hanging on the wall down James Street and is in great need of restoring or repainting again, but funds are not available.
 The substrate behind is rotting and would need replacing, if our community is going to keep its mural.
 Just an idea I would like to raise funds for – and also be involved once again in the restoration process.

-If you are an artist in the area, and would like to be featured on our “Artist of the Month” page, or would like to nominate a local artist, please feel free to contact us through our form below.
+If you are an artist in the area, and would like to be featured on our “Feature Artist” page, or would like to nominate a local artist, please feel free to contact us through our form below.